-This section contains evidence of the quality and significance of the faculty member's professional service.
-These materials may include, but are not limited to, the following:
+This section contains evidence of the quality and significance of the faculty member's profes-sional service.
+These materials may include, but are not limited to, the following (college and department guidelines may be more specific):

 - Committee assignment documentation

 - Copies of meeting minutes

 - Copies of products developed

-- Recognition by others of contributions

-- Evidence of statewide, regional, national or international professional service
+- Recognition by others of contributions - Evidence of statewide, regional, national or international professional service

-Administration and Leadership
+• Administration and Leadership

 This section contains evidence of the quality and significance of the faculty member's administration and leadership.
-These materials may include, but are not limited to, the following:
+These materials may include, but are not limited to, the following (college and department guidelines may be more specific):